bytemunch/bytemunch.dev/src/blog/site-update-0.md

 ## Easy Blogging

 Writing devlogs and blog posts with my old site had a fair amount of friction, tagging and linking posts, keeping a flatfile database for timestamps, custom scripts to invoke markdown-it...
 Eleventy handles all of this effortlessly.
-With front matter tagging and dating, automatic tag page generation, pagination, writing a new post is as simple as spewing thoughts into a file and saving.
+With front matter tagging and dating, automatic tag page generation, pagination, and more, writing a new post is as simple as spewing thoughts into a file and saving.
 Hopefully this leads to more blogs, which spur me on to more code!

 ## What's next?